 Students who will not be in Claremont during the semester preceding the proposed semester abroad should contact the OSA to make arrangements for completing the application process.
 Applications are due by the on-campus deadline; however, students are strongly encouraged to submit completed applications during the semester before leaving Claremont.

 The OSA will request a copy of the official Pomona transcripts for all students who complete our Intent to Apply Form online.
 Transcripts will be available to pick up in the OSA the week of our deadline.
 If the Secondary Application is due before the Pomona deadline, applicants must make arrangements with the OSA to request a copy of the transcript earlier.
-It is each student's responsibility to send their transcript to the program provider.
+It is each student's responsibility to send their transcript to the program provider, except where Pomona submits applications on the student’s behalf (see Secondary Application page).
 Some program providers provide students with the option of completing an application online.
 If you choose to complete an online application, we recommend you download a paper copy for your file.

 Students in selective applicant pools may be interviewed by a subcommittee appointed by the SAC.
 Students in such pools may be permitted to apply to an alternate program.
 The faculty member(s) will review the qualifications of the applicants, as well as their motivation for going abroad.
 The acceptance decision is made by the SAC, not the interviewing faculty member(s).
 Failure to appear for the scheduled interview will result in an evaluation based solely on the written application.
 Students who submit an early application for a subsequent semester and who are away from campus during the semester of application do not receive a faculty interview and will be evaluated on the merit of their written application.